m-durand/m-durand/README.md

 I'm a Data Scientist with 8 years experience.
 I am currently leading the DS work at a small consulting firm in Mexico.

 I did my MSc thesis (magna cum laude) on Reinforcement Learning (repo pinned right below).
-You can read it in Spanish [here.](https://github.com/m-durand/MSc_Thesis/blob/master/final_docs/TesisM.pdf).
+You can read the extended abstract [here](https://github.com/m-durand/MSc_Thesis/blob/master/final_docs/TesisM_ExtendedAbstract.pdf).

 You can 📫 me at mfadurand@gmail.com